NCERT Exemplar Solutions Class 10 Science Chapter 13 – Free PDF Download

-- Fuse is a safety device adapted in household wiring and in electrical appliance.
+- Fuse is a safety device adapted to household wiring and electrical appliance.

 - Fuse prevents any damage to the circuit and appliance which may happen due to overload.

-Fuse of a particular rating is used with a particular appliance.
-A fuse with a lower rating would result in a lot of inconvenience because of the frequent need of changing the fuse.
+The Fuse of a particular rating is used with a particular appliance.
+A fuse with a lower rating would result in a lot of inconveniences because of the frequent need to change the fuse.
 A fuse with a higher rating would not serve the purpose because it will not melt even if the current exceeds the limit of the device.
 Hence, a burnt-out fuse should be replaced by another fuse of identical rating.

 |NCERT Solutions for Class 10 Science Chapter 13|